alaffin12/stackedit/Caught by Strahd.md

 ##### E5g.
 Undercroft
 > The church’s undercroft has rough-hewn walls and a floor made of damp clay and earth.
 Rotting wooden pillars strain under the weight of the wooden ceiling.
 Candlelight from the chapel above slips though the cracks, allowing you to glimpse a gaunt shape in the far corner.

-The shape is Doru, Donavich's son and a Vampire Warrior sent by Stradh to torment Donavich.
+The shape is Doru, Donavich's son and a Vampire Warrior sent by Strahd to torment Donavich.
 Doru is hungry, having only be fed sparingly by his father (ostensibly to keep him weak).
 He will try to sneak out, rather than directly confront that party, but he will not hesitate to try and take a meal from them either.

 #### E6.
 Cemetery
 > A fence of wrought iron with a rusty gate encloses a rectangular plot of land behind the dilapidated church.
 Tightly packed gravestones shrouded by fog bear the names of souls long passed.
 All seems quiet.